 There are two major forms of relapsing fever:

-- Tick-borne relapsing fever (TBRF) is transmitted by the Ornithodoros tick and occurs in Africa, Spain, Saudi Arabia, Asia, and certain areas in the western United States and Canada.
+- Tick-borne relapsing fever (TBRF) is transmitted by the ornithodoros tick.
+It occurs in Africa, Spain, Saudi Arabia, Asia, and certain areas in the western United States and Canada.
 The bacteria species associated with TBRF are Borrelia duttoni, Borrelia hermsii, and Borrelia parkerii.

-- Louse-borne relapsing fever (LBRF) is transmitted by body lice and is most common in Asia, Africa, and Central and South America.
+- Louse-borne relapsing fever (LBRF) is transmitted by body lice.
+It is most common in Asia, Africa, and Central and South America.
 The bacteria species associated with LBRF is Borrelia recurrentis.

 In both forms, the fever episode may end in "crisis."
 This consists of shaking chills, followed by intense sweating, falling body temperature, and low blood pressure.
-This stage may result in death in up to 10% of people.
+This stage may result in death.

 - Nausea and vomiting